Skip to main content

 API Specifications

-All openAPI-specifications for the Digital Twin Kit services are rendered in the section of these docs
+All openAPI-specifications for the Digital Twin Kit services are stored in the openApi section of this repo.
+Please note that these are non-normative replicas from the original standards and their normative references.

 Asset Administration Shell

-The Asset Administration Shell (AAS) is a specification that is released by the Industrial Digital Twin Association (IDTA) with a perspective to be adopted by the International Electrotechnical Commission (IEC)as IEC 63278.
+The Asset Administration Shell (AAS) is a specification that is released by the Industrial Digital Twin Association (IDTA) and already partly adopted by the International Electrotechnical Commission (IEC) as IEC 63278.

-Its mission is defining how “information about assets […] can be exchanged in a meaningful way between partners in a value creation network”.
-As such, it is well-suited to contribute to the toolbox of Catena-X. While the Spec offers an extensive suite of meta-model elements and APIs, Catena-X only uses a small subset.
-What exactly is defined in the Catena-X standard CX - 0002.
+Its mission is defining how “information about assets […] can be exchanged in a meaningful way between partners in a value creation network” (IDTA 01001-3-0 , p.12) .
+As such, it is well-suited to contribute to the toolbox of Catena-X. While the Spec offers an extensive suite of meta-model elements and APIs, Catena-X only mandates a small subset that is defined in CX - 0002.

 Submodels

 An Asset Administration Shell is organized in Submodels.
-Each Submodel represents a self-contained aspect of an asset - typical examples are the Nameplate or SingleLevelBomAsBuilt (which denotes the hierarchical composition of parts into a whole).
+Each Submodel represents a self-contained aspect of an asset - typical examples are the PartAsPlanned or SingleLevelBomAsBuilt (which denotes the hierarchical composition of parts into a whole).
+All relevant Submodels for Catena-X can be are built from SAMM models and can be found on Github.
 As different aspects of an Asset may be known to different parties on the value-chain, Submodels for a single asset must be capable to run independently of each other.
 The specification explicitly allows this, enabling easy cross-company data integration.

 Recognizing that not all use-cases require the full functionality of the AAS-Spec, Catena-X demands that Data Providers offer only a subset of the SubmodelServiceSpecification - namely the $value serialization.
 This is an abbreviated notation of an AAS-Submodel that is focused on data instead of context.
 While it is advisable to expose Submodels with help of a full-fletched AAS-server SDK that provides the content-modifiers and API-endpoints out-of-the-box, this is not yet mandatory.